samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 :::{figure-md} mrs_interaction
 <img src="./images/12ac_disability_interaction_example.jpg" width="450">

-The interaction between stroke team and the SHAP value of pre-stroke disability (the interaction value is added to the main disability effect). *team_XKAWN3771U* has a SHAP interaction that opposes the general prior disabilityt main effect. *team_AKCGO9726K* strengthens the main effect of stroke severity - reducing the odss of receiving thrombolysis even futher for mild strokes.
+The interaction between stroke team and the SHAP value of pre-stroke disability (the interaction value is added to the main disability effect). *team_AKCGO9726K* has a SHAP interaction that strengthens the general prior disability main effect. *team_XKAWN3771U* attenuates the main effect of stroke severity - reducing the odss of receiving thrombolysis even futher for mild strokes.
 :::